Brown Butter & Sage Mashed Potatoes with Roasted Garlic

 Mashed potatoes are in my comfort food category.
 They are a perfect side dish because they pair well with so many different meats.
 I honestly do not make mashed potatoes often, but when I do I savor them.
 I might even close my eyes and hum a little yum yum toon.
 Quite honestly, this side dish is the work of many years of trying different ways of adding flavor to mash potatoes.
 If I do say so myself, these are the best mashed potatoes I have ever had!
 Mash potatoes can be very basic, if not done correctly.
 They can honestly be quite awful.
 However, on the flip side, if prepared properly they can be easily elevated to divine.
 These creamy, buttery, sage toasted, sweet nutty roasted garlic taters are absolutely divine!
 Did I miss any adjectives?
 Make these and you will see what I mean.

-ingredients for brown butter sage mashed potatoes with roasted garlic
+This to make brown butter & sage mashed potatoes with roasted garlic

 Step 1: Roast garlic.
 Cut the top off a bulb of garlic.
 Wrap in a piece of foil and place in a 400 degree oven for 40 minutes.
 Remove, unwrap, and allow to cool.
 While garlic is roasting you can boil your potatoes, and brown the butter.